David E. Mandelberg

 - Mathematics Background

 - My comfort with statistics has helped on numerous occasions, including designing and fine-tuning intrusion detection system components, and presenting data in order to convey a point.
 Understanding how to apply the fundamentals of abstract algebra and real analysis has come in handy when designing a variety of algorithms.
 I have a firm grasp of many cryptographic primitives, and enough sense to ask somebody with more experience before attempting to use one in a way I’m not positive it was designed to be used.

 I decided to try freelancing as something of an experiment.
-On the more experimental side, I’ve produced two ambient movies and two music albums so far.
+On the more experimental side, I’ve produced two ambient movies and three music albums so far.
 The ambient movies were both generated with C++ implementations of mathematical functions.
 On the more traditional side, I am providing software development and technical support services to a livestock farm, and continuing to review network protocol specifications for security issues.
 I’ve also pursued a couple of startup business ideas.